Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Will a 400W solar system run a refrigerator?

-Yes, a 400W system can easily run a highly efficient 12V portable refrigerator (like an ARB or Dometic) or a small, energy-star rated apartment fridge.
-It will struggle to run a full-size residential refrigerator, especially during cloudy weather.
+Yes, a 400W system can easily run a highly efficient 12V portable compressor refrigerator (like an ARB, ICECO, or Dometic) which typically consumes 300 to 500 Wh per day.
+It will struggle to run a full-size residential AC refrigerator, which can consume 1,200 to 2,000 Wh per day, leaving no power for anything else.

 How many batteries do I need for a 400 watt solar system?

-Is 400 watts enough for a camper van?
+Is 400 watts enough for a camper van or RV?

-For most vanlifers, 400 watts is the "sweet spot."
+For most weekend warriors and conservative vanlifers, 400 watts is the "sweet spot."
 It provides enough power to run a 12V fridge, charge laptops and phones, run LED lights, and power a roof vent fan indefinitely, provided you get decent sunlight.
+It is not enough if you plan to use electric induction cooktops for all meals or run an air conditioner.

 How long does it take 400W solar to charge a 100Ah battery?

 A 100Ah 12V lithium battery holds 1,280 Watt-hours of energy.
-In peak sunlight, a 400W array produces roughly 320W of actual charging power.
-Therefore, it would take approximately 4 hours of direct, peak sunlight to fully charge a depleted 100Ah battery (1280Wh / 320W = 4 hours).
+In peak sunlight, a 400W array produces roughly 320W of actual charging power (after system losses).
+Therefore, it would take approximately 4 hours of direct, peak sunlight to fully charge a completely depleted 100Ah battery (1280Wh / 320W = 4 hours).

 Share Article